 11 hours of questioning for Cuomo in harassment inquiry

-NEW YORK (AP) — Investigators conducting an inquiry into sexual harassment allegations against New York Gov. Andrew Cuomo questioned him for eleven hours when he met with them last month, The New York Times reported Monday.
+NEW YORK (AP) - Investigators conducting an inquiry into sexual harassment allegations against New York Gov. Andrew Cuomo questioned him for eleven hours when he met with them last month, according to The New York Times.

-The Times spoke to five people who had been briefed on the meeting, and who recounted some details on the condition of anonymity.
+The paper spoke to five people who had been briefed on the meeting, and who recounted some details on the condition of anonymity.

-The Times reported that at points, the videotaped interview was tense, with Cuomo challenging one of the investigators on his fairness and independence.
-When the investigators were done, they left through an exit away from the building entrance where photographers were, the paper said.

-Asked about his meeting with investigators at a press conference on Monday, Cuomo declined to say anything.

 Cuomo has denied the allegations.